Numbers: Fractions

 Reciprocal of a fraction

-If we swap the numerator and the denominator in the fraction #\tfrac{2}{3}#, we get #\tfrac{3}{2}#.
-We now see that: \[\tfrac{2}{3} \times \tfrac{3}{2} =\tfrac{6}{6} = 1\]
+If we swap the numerator and the denominator in the fraction #\dfrac{2}{3}#, we get #\dfrac{3}{2}#.
+We now see that: \[\dfrac{2}{3} \times \dfrac{3}{2} =\dfrac{6}{6} = 1\]

-In general it holds that:
+In general, it holds that:

 Two numbers are each other's reciprocal (also called inverse) if their product is #1#.